ChristChurchMayfair/ccm-main-gatsby/src/content/services/evening.md

     description: CANCELLED

   - time: 2020-12-27T18:00:00+00:00
-    description: In person only
+    description: In person and online.
     link: https://www.youtube.com/watch?v=c3HET5DKI74

   - time: 2021-01-03T16:30:00+00:00
-    description: In person only
+    description: In person only.
   - time: 2021-01-03T18:00:00+00:00
-    description: In person and online
+    description: In person and online.
     link: https://www.youtube.com/c/ChristChurchMayfairLive
 ---
 Typical evenings at CCM are a vibrant mix of Bible teaching and lively, contemporary worship.
 We’re home to all kinds of people from across London, including many young professionals and students.